 Dr. Emanuele earned her Doctor of Veterinary Medicine degree from North Carolina State University College of Veterinary Medicine in 2015.
-During veterinary school, she managed a reptile and amphibian wildlife rescue and spent time on a research boat studying sea turtles in South Carolina.
+She received her B.S. in Marine Biology from Roger Williams University in Rhode Island, and has conducted research with octopuses, cuttlefish, and sea turtles.
+Dr. Emanuele became North Carolina’s first Certified Aquatic Veterinarian in 2018, a distinction awarded by the World Aquatic Veterinary Medical Association.
 Dr. Emanuele’s special interests include ophthalmology, nutrition, aquatic animal health, geriatrics, and pediatrics.

 Dr. Victoria Bender earned a BS in Biology from Duke University in 2011, followed by a DVM from the University of Florida College of Veterinary Medicine in 2016.
 During veterinary school, she spent time learning at various zoological institutions and conducted research on the immune systems of elephants and manatees.
 Dr. Bender’s special interests include avian medicine, dentistry, surgery, and behavior.